 Jhechtmoji is a configurable Git Emoji package.
-It shits with a default setup of Emoji Commit Messages, but can set to use any emoji.
+It ships with a default setup of Emoji Commit Messages, but can set to use any emoji.
 This makes Jhechtmoji an ideal extension for teams that want to use a standard Emoji Map between them, without needing to make their own extension or be limited by other similar extensions.

 This extension aims to keep things simple.
 As such, unlike other Git extensions, Jhechtmoji doesn't reinvent the wheel – it uses the API exposed by the VSCode Git extension, along with some simple configuration and minimal UI.